Size Criteria - Social Sector - How it will affect you

 Where parents who don't live together have shared care of their children, the children will be treated as living with the parent who is treated as responsible for them and provides their main home.

 For someone to be treated as responsible for a child or young person, the child or young person must normally be living with them.
-If a child or young person spends equal amounts of time in different households, or there is a question as to whom they normally live with, they will be treated as living with the person who is receiving Child Benefit for them.
+If a child or young person spends equal amounts of time in different households, or there is a question as to whom they normally live with, the Local Authority will decide the child's main address.

 The parent who is not considered to provide their main home will not be entitled to receive Housing Benefit for an extra room for their child/children.
 If they wish to remain in their current accommodation they will need to make up the shortfall in rent themselves.